Professor Alinka Greasley

-- Areas of expertise: Music listening behaviour; musical preferences; music perception with hearing aids; musicians' hearing; musicians' health and well-being; electronic dance music culture; club cultures
+- Areas of expertise: Music listening behaviour; musical preferences; music perception with hearing aids; musicians' hearing and hearing protection; musicians' health and well-being; electronic dance music culture

 - Email: A.E.Greasley@leeds.ac.uk